NGO Another Way (Stichting Bakens

 should supply the services, the financial resources, the technical assistance

-an industrialised country.
-On the second page you are the inhabitant of a rural
+in an industrialised country.
+On the second page you are the inhabitant of a

 “(e) Develop national energy

-economic, social and institutional conditions in the energy sector to improve access
+social and institutional conditions in the energy sector to improve access to

 environmentally sound energy services for sustainable development and poverty